sungkimm/kube-notes/pod/readme.md

 # if specifiy cmd parameter them, sleep 10
 $ docker run ubuntu 10

-# if you want to replace entrypoint then use --entrypoint option
+# if you want to replace entrypoint then use --entrypoint option(this will overwrite entrypoint in dockerfile)
 # assume sleep2.0 is a command
 # then it will run sleep2.0 10
 $ docker run --entrypoint sleep2.0 ubuntu 10